Data Lake Acceleration

 All Your Data Lakes Have One Thing In Common: They’re Too Slow.

 Your analysts and data scientists are hungry for data.
 They expect instantaneous access, and an interactive experience.
 They work at the speed of thought.
 Are they getting data at the speed they need, or are they wasting precious time, waiting because your data is too slow?

 The Options We’ve Had For 30 Years Are Outdated

 You’re probably doing one or all of the following.
 Each is a non-trivial projects that involves significant IT investment to build out and maintain over time.
 None of them work well for non-relational sources and the volume and variety of modern data.

 - Staging data.
-Using ETL and custom scripts, data is copied out operational systems into a staging area.
+Using ETL, data prep, and custom scripts, data is copied from operational systems as raw data in your data lake.
 This removes analytical load from the concerns of operational SLAs, but the process is slow, complex, expensive, and fragile.
 When sources or schemas change, these scripts need to be revisited and potentially reengineered.

 - Cubes.
 When the data warehouse fails to deliver the performance needed for analysts, IT can turn to cubes, an improvement on performance for a narrow set of known queries.
 Each BI tool needs its own kind of cube, and analysts need to understand which queries will work on each cube, and which need to be directed at other technologies.

 - Aggregation tables.
 Analytics on aggregations of one or more dimensions can be especially demanding on data warehouses.
 Materialized aggregation tables can dramatically improve the performance of aggregation queries.
 However, like cubes, analysts need to know which table to use for a given query.